h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 Monotone Splines
 ''''''''''''''''

 We have implemented I-splines which are used as monotone splines.
 Monotone splines do not support multinomial or ordinal families.
+In order to specify the monotone spline, you need to both set ``bs=2`` and specify the ``spline_orders`` parameter.

 **B-splines:** :math:`Q_{i,k}(t)`